Top 10 emotional (and mental health) benefits of yoga

 10. Learn to be of Service

 The final emotional benefit of yoga that I want to share with you is the one that is because it's about service.
 Its about you benefiting yourself so that you can be in service to the world.
-To be available to help and support your family, your friends, your kids, your grandkids, your colleagues at your workplace, your clubs or groups, your community... if you are feeling emotionally well, if you maintain a regular practice and so gain all the emotional benefits of yoga, then you will be available to help and serve others.
+To be available to help and support your family, your friends, your children, your grandchildren, your colleagues at work, your clubs or groups, your community... if you are feeling mentally and emotionally well, if you maintain a regular practice and so gain all the emotional and mental benefits of yoga, then you will be available to help and serve others.
 And as studies show, the more you help others, that happier you feel.
 The happier you feel the more you can help others.

 And just a thought... do you want to be a burden on your family when you are older?
 Do you want to have them worry about you?
 Do you want to disturb their lives to take care of you?